pactflow/pactflow-ruby-coding-test/README.md

 - Write your solution in the solution folder.
 - Don't spend more than 2 hours maximum.
 - If you run out of time, please add details of what you would have done better given more time on your PR.
 - When you've finished, send through the link to your github-repo.

+Run ruby main.rb and ruby tie_breaker.rb for running sample test cases Add similar test cases to test other scenarios
+Improvements: Can split the code into different classes, player, match, set if more time given.